fjcalzado/Asynchronous-Javascript/readme.md

 };
 ```

 This is a much better approach.
 Both `delay()` calls are fired and we just wait for their resolution.
-By doing so, we allow the asynchronous `delay()` calls to happen concurrently.
+By doing so, we allow the asynchronous `delay()` calls to happen concurrently, they will be progressing at the same time.